Wilbur Ross: US and China's ZTE have reached a deal

 Chinese smartphone maker ZTE will pay a fine of $1 billion and bring an American monitoring team on board to resolve a high-profile dispute with the United States.

-The full terms of the deal -- announced by US Commerce Secretary Wilbur Ross -- were not clear.
-The deal could mean the end of a ban on ZTE buying American parts.
+The deal, announced by US Commerce Secretary Wilbur Ross, will mean the end of a ban on ZTE buying American parts, provided the state-controlled company sticks to the terms.

 Ross said the deal was struck at around 6 a.m.
 ET on Thursday, and it will impose "the most strict compliance that we've ever had on any company, American or foreign."
 ZTE will also put $400 million in an escrow account.